San Antonio's Life Science Hub

 For a list of manufacturers participating in the life sciences, click here.

 San Antonio is home to premier research organizations and numerous research centers.
-The foundation of the research community is comprised of: Texas Biomedical Research Institute, University of Texas Health Science Center (UT Health), University of Texas at San Antonio (UTSA), and Southwest Research Institute (SwRI), who have also joined together to form the San Antonio Partnership for Precision Therapeutics (SAPPT).
+The foundation of the research community is comprised of: Texas Biomedical Research Institute, University of Texas Health Science Center at San Antonio (UT Health San Antonio), University of Texas at San Antonio (UTSA), and Southwest Research Institute (SwRI), who have also joined together to form the San Antonio Partnership for Precision Therapeutics (SAPPT).
 The military conducts biomedical research in San Antonio via the 59th Medical Wing, the US Army Institute for Surgical Research (USAISR), and the Navy Medical Research Unit (NAMRU).
 Many companies collaborate and conduct their own biomedical research in San Antonio, such as BioBridge Global.

 For a list of research organizations in San Antonio, click here.